karineudahl/ProjectExam1/README.md

 - Install Hotjar on your webpage, and ask users to test.

 ## Built With
--	API from your WordPress installation
+-	API from WordPress installation
+-	HTML
+- CSS
--	HTML, CSS and JavaScript
+- JavaScript

 ## Getting started

+### Installing
-1. Clone the repo
+- Clone the repo: gh repo clone karineudahl/ProjectExam1

-2. Open project in Live Server.
+### Running
+- Right click on HTML file, and click "Open with Live Server".